Preambule

 Sequences

 : is a special function that creates numeric vectors of integer in increasing or decreasing order, test 1:10 and 10:1 for instance.
-The function seq() (for __seq__uence) can be used to create more complex patterns:
+The function seq() (for sequence) can be used to create more complex patterns:

 seq(1, 10, by=2)